Troublemaker (Weezer song): Year-end charts

+Certifications

 Music video

 Weezer fans were invited to take part in the music video for "Troublemaker."
 The music video (directed by The Malloys) took place outside of The Forum in Inglewood, California.
 It consists of the band performing the song, with shots of the band members and fans breaking Guinness World Records, such as "Largest Air Guitar Ensemble", "Most People on a Skateboard", "Longest Session of Guitar Hero World Tour", "Largest Game of Dodgeball", and "Most People in a Custard Pie Fight".
 The music video was released on October 6, 2008.